hexatomium/hexatomium-old.github.io/_posts/2015-10-13-a-pe-html-binary-polyglot.md

-Here's a fun little beast: Mzuck32 is a tiny 3634-byte file that can be opened both as a valid Windows executable and a viewable HTML file (with an image embedded) just by renaming its extension. :-)
+Here's a fun little beast for binary polyglot fans: Mzuck32 is a tiny 3634-byte file that can be opened both as a valid Windows executable and a viewable HTML file (with an image embedded) just by renaming its extension. :-)

      Facebook theme :)
      Tested on Windows 8.1